Iowa reports 2 cases of virus related syndrome in children

-DES MOINES, Iowa (AP) — Public health officials on Monday reported two cases in Iowa of a new inflammatory disease in children associated with coronavirus infections.
+DES MOINES (AP) — Public health officials on Monday reported two cases in Iowa of a new inflammatory disease in children associated with coronavirus infections.

 State Epidemiologist Dr. Caitlin Pedati said the state learned of two potential cases Friday in children in eastern Iowa.
 They are stable and state officials are working with local officials to learn more, she said.